grapa-dev/grapa/maintainers/INTERNAL_NOTES/FORMULA_SEARCH_INDEXING_ANALYSIS.md

    - Add background formula computation
    - Optimize formula index selection

-3. **Integration with GrapaDB2**:
+3. **Integration with GrapaDBX**:
    - Leverage existing formula execution infrastructure
    - Use context-aware record environment
    - Maintain version compatibility

 ## Conclusion

 The integration of formulas with GrapaDB's search and indexing system is technically feasible and provides significant benefits for complex data operations.
-The current GrapaDB2 formula infrastructure provides a solid foundation for this integration.
+The current GrapaDBX formula infrastructure provides a solid foundation for this integration.

 **Recommendation**: Implement formula field search as the first phase, followed by formula indexes and advanced formula search capabilities.
 This approach provides immediate value while building toward more complex functionality.

-**Priority**: Medium - this enhancement provides significant value but is not required for current GrapaDB2 functionality.
+**Priority**: Medium - this enhancement provides significant value but is not required for current GrapaDBX functionality.

 ---

-*This analysis provides the foundation for integrating formulas with GrapaDB's search and indexing system, leveraging the existing formula execution infrastructure in GrapaDB2.*
+*This analysis provides the foundation for integrating formulas with GrapaDB's search and indexing system, leveraging the existing formula execution infrastructure in GrapaDBX.*